Colonel

 On the 1st of April 1918 the RNAS and the Army’s Royal Flying Corps (RFC) were merged to form the Royal Air Force (RAF) and Le Mesurier’s rank of Flight Commander was changed to the RAF equivalent of Captain.
 He was transferred to No. 211 Squadron, RAF, 65 Wing (formerly No.11 Naval Squadron) at some point after the 10th of March 1918.

-On the morning of the 26th of May 1918, Captain Le Mesurier and his observer, Second Lieutenant R. Lardner, were flying an Airco DH.9[xlvii] (number D1693) on a test flight when they were engaged by German Marine Flak near Schoorbakke and suffered severe damage to the aircraft.
+On the morning of the 26th of May 1918, Captain Le Mesurier and his observer, Second Lieutenant R. Lardner, were flying an Airco DH.947 (number D1693) on a test flight when they were engaged by German Marine Flak near Schoorbakke and suffered server damage to the aircraft.
 Le Mesurier managed to fly the stricken aircraft back towards his own lines, but crashed after the port wing folded up crossing over the trenches near Pervijze.
 The aircraft was completely wrecked, but was taken to No. 8 Air Park.
-Unfortunately Lardner was killed instantly and Le Mesurier died later.
-He was 21 years old.

-Figure 25.
-The Airco DH.9.
+Figure 21.
+The Airco DH.9

 (Photograph courtesy of Wikipedia)

-NOTE: The death of Le Mesurier and Lardner is described differently by a researcher in one of Le Mesurier’s family trees.[xlviii]
-That researcher states that he and Lardner “died of injuries received accidentally, whilst piloting a DH.9, No. D1693, on a test with extra drift wires.
+NOTE: The death of Le Mesurier and Lardner is described differently by a researcher in one of Le Mesurier’s family trees.48 That researcher states that he and Lardner “died of injuries received accidentally, whilst piloting a DH.9, No. D1693, on a test with extra drift wires.
 If this is true it makes their deaths even more tragic.

 For his service Captain Thomas Frederick Le Mesurier was awarded the Distinguished Service Cross (DSC) with two bars.
 The citations for the awards read as follows:

-Distinguished Service Cross[xlix]
+Distinguished Service Cross49

 Flt-Lieut.
 Thomas Frederick Le Mesurier, R.N.A.S.